 Just like the hub of a bicycle wheel that has many spokes going off in different directions, a hub post ties together a set of related posts.

 These are one of the easiest posts to write.
-After you’ve been writing for a while, you can create an umbrella-type post that pulls all related posts together.
+After writing for a while, you can create an umbrella-type post that pulls all related posts together.

 Hub posts work on all blogs.
 For example: